SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

 and distinguish master and worker threads.

-Understanding these results requires a detailed explanation of the threading model and data structure used to parallelize hmmsearch.
+Understanding these results requires a detailed explanation of the threading model and data structure used to parallelize `hmmsearch`.
 Threads are organized around a single master that reads and parses all input, maintains a synchronized queue and loads units of work into it, spawns and destroys worker threads, removes completed work from the queue, and writes output to file.
 A